 Blogs and vlogs in 2021

-After vlogging daily in the first six months of my trip, I was done constantly editing them.
-I did have plans to pick it up again in 2021, but, in review, I never did.
-It’s a bit unfortunate because I even recorded vlogs on both the Larapinta Trail and Fraser Island.
-It’s not that I didn’t want to publish them; I just that I didn’t have any time yet to edit all of that.
-For 2022, I have some great things planned, and even the vlogs that are behind from last year should eventually make it onto my blogs and vlogs page! 🙂 In saying that, I did write blogs in the first part of the year.
-My whole trip to Tasmania was pretty easy to follow.
-Besides, I got my first sponsored post in 2021 and added some recipes to the website!
-Way to go 🙂
+After vlogging daily for the first six months of my trip, I completely burned out on constant editing.
+I had planned to restart vlogging in 2021 but, looking back, that never happened.
+It’s a bit of a shame, especially since I filmed vlogs on both the Larapinta Trail and Fraser Island.
+It’s not that I don’t want to release them; I just haven’t had the time to edit everything yet.
+Still, I have exciting plans for 2022, and even the “late” vlogs from last year should eventually make it onto the blogs and vlogs page.
+In the meantime, I did manage to write several blogs in the first half of the year, and my entire trip through Tasmania is quite easy to follow on the site.
+Plus, 2021 brought my first sponsored post and a handful of new recipes—small wins that still feel good.

 What comes after the 2021 in review post?

-Are you enjoying seeing our website evolve?
-Please let us know in the comments below!
-There are multiple ways to help this music and travel platform grow even more significantly.
-To keep up-to-date with future adventures and travel guides, follow us on Facebook and Instagram, or subscribe to our newsletter.
+To keep up-to-date with future adventures and travel guides, follow us on Facebook or just simply check this website regularly.
 We can’t build this platform without our readers, so we thank you for your continued support.
 Stay tuned for many more adventures to come!
 Furthermore, I would like to wish you a great 2022, and I hope that our paths will cross somewhere at one point.
 If anyone wants to come and visit me, please do!
 Thank you for all the love and support.
 Happy New Year, everybody!
 Thanks for reading, 2021 in review 🙂